viveklad1/student-crud-operation-api/README.md

 # student-crud-operation-api

 In this microservice I have created the GET,POST,DELETE,PUT rest endpoint for Student.
-I have used JPA and in-memory DB(H@), for documentation I have used swagger-ui.
+I have used JPA and in-memory DB(H2), for documentation I have used swagger-ui.
 Also, used actuator for production ready app it has health and info related endpoint.
 ```URL
 http://localhost:8080/api/v1/students/